 Faculty who complete the FasT program will receive credit for having completed four faculty development workshops.

-Scheduled Workshops for Spring 2014 are listed below:
+Scheduled Workshops for Fall 2014 and Spring 2015 are listed below:

 To register for seminars go to http://training.health.ufl.edu/